 As with any supplement or medicine, use caution when purchasing and consuming as it may not be suitable for everyone and can cause serious side effects in certain situations.
 Some cases of liver damage have been reported but are not widely common and involve other contributing factors.
 Certain medications can also interact negatively so it is advisable to consult your doctor or pharmacist if this is a concern.

-This is the first of many herbal remedies that we have been introduced to on our self care journey.
+Skullcap is the first of many herbal remedies that we have been introduced to on our personal self care journey and we are happy to share with you what skullcap is.
 If you have any favorites in your arsenal, please feel free to share in the comments!